United States border preclearance: United Arab Emirates

 In December 2011, the government of Abu Dhabi signed a letter of intent to construct a terminal that, when opened, would house a U.S. border preclearance facility.

 Several U.S. lawmakers opposed the Abu Dhabi preclearance facility because only state-owned Etihad Airways flies from Abu Dhabi to U.S. destinations.
 On June 6, 2013, the U.S. House passed an amendment offered by Representatives Pat Meehan (R-PA), Candice Miller (R-MI) and Peter DeFazio (D-OR), which prohibits the U.S. Department of Homeland Security (DHS) from using any taxpayer dollars to conduct Customs and Border Protection (CBP) preclearance operations at Abu Dhabi International Airport.
 The amendment was unanimously adopted during floor consideration of the FY14 Homeland Security Appropriations bill.
 On November 14, 2013, Rep. Patrick Meehan (R, PA-7) introduced the Preclearance Authorization Act of 2014 (H.R.
 3488; 113th Congress).
 Meehan indicated that the goal of the bill would be to prevent CBP from opening a preclearance facility at Abu Dhabi International Airport in the United Arab Emirates.
 Supporters of the bill wished to avoid giving Etihad an unfair competitive advantage created by the fact that travelers flying through Abu Dhabi (on Etihad) would be able to use preclearance, while passengers on other airlines would not.
 This bill did not become law.

 The preclearance facility at Abu Dhabi International Airport was officially opened on January 26, 2014.

 List

 Each preclearance port has a distinct, three-letter port of entry code.
 The list of codes is maintained by CBP and may be different from the IATA and ICAO airport codes of each airport.
-These codes can be commonly found on passport entry stamps or parole stamps.
+These CBP codes can be commonly found on passport entry stamps or parole stamps.